YurelyCamacho/grant-proposals/psf_proposal-SCiCookie2.md

   improve the configuration for the dependencies (ruff, pre-commit, etc), unify the build-system configuration and others.

-  Also at OSL we want to apply for the PyOpenSci review process, so this grant will be used to review all the evaluation criteria, present the project there and apply the suggestions from the review process.
+  SciCookie Team also plans to apply for the PyOpenSci review process, so this grant will be used to review all the evaluation criteria, present the project there and apply the suggestions from the review process.
 It is very important for us to be able to apply to PyOPenSci as it is, if accepted, will allow us to raise awareness of our package and thus contribute to the development of the Python and open source community.

-  Remember that this cookiecutter allows you to automate the process of creating a Python project using a template that has updated technologies that are considered the most appropriate.
+  This cookiecutter allows you to automate the process of creating a Python project using a template that has updated technologies that are considered the most appropriate.
 The options can be configured according to our needs.

-  We are looking for Open science labs to grow and to be known by the Python community, we have promoted some Python meetings (pycafe) online.
-In the OSL discord we maintain a Python group, divided by various topics of interest, and we spread Python through the various projects in incubation that use it.
+  SciCookie Team looking for Open Science Labs to grow and to be known by the Python community, we have promoted some Python meetings (pycafe) online.
+In the OSL discord the SciCookie Team maintain a Python group, divided by various topics of interest, and we spread Python through the various projects in incubation that use it.

 - Beneficiaries *: